mikeschmidt69/fermonitor/README.md

 # fermonitor
 Homebrew Fermentation Controller

-Python3 code to read temperature and specific gravity from Tilt Hydrometer (https://tilthydrometer.com/); log the data to local CSV and to https://brewfather.app/ and control relay switch for powering refridgerator for mainatining consistent fermentation temperature.
+Python3 code to read temperature and specific gravity from Tilt Hydrometer (https://tilthydrometer.com/); log the data to local CSV and to https://brewfather.app/ and will control relay switch for powering refridgerator for mainatining consistent fermentation temperature.

 Functionality is configured using fermonitor.ini